Improving Monitoring of Postoperative Crohn’s Disease Recurrence

 1

-Postoperative recurrence in Crohn's disease occurs in up to 70% of patients within a year.
+Postoperative recurrence of Crohn's disease occurs in up to 70% of patients within one year after surgical resection.

 -